Chiang Saen: Establishment

+Under Burmese's rule

 During the Burmese rule of Lan Na from 1558 to 1774, the Burmese established a fort at Chiang Saen which served as the military and political center of Lan Na under their control in the 18th century.
 A Burmese governor (myowun) resided here.
 Chiang Saen was more firmly integrated into the Burmese Empire than other parts of Lan Na.
 The 19th-century "Chiang Saen Chronicles" even gives a negative account of Chiang Mai's rebellion against Burmese rule.
 It was not until 1804 that Chiang Saen, as the last part of today's northern Thailand inhabited by Tai Yuan, came under the control of Siamese king Rama I, after it was conquered by Siamese troops with the help of the armies of King Kawila of Chiang Mai and prince Atthawarapanyo of Nan, who had been captured by the Siamese.
 The Siamese king ordered that the city should be destroyed except for the religious sites.
 He also had the population deported as forced laborers to his immediate dominion, the central Thai basin.
 To this day, descendants of the Tai Yuan from Chiang Saen who were abducted at the time can be found in the provinces of Ratchaburi and Saraburi.

+Restoration

 For the next few years the city remained deserted, as noted by British surveyor Holt Samuel Hallett, who visited the city in 1876.
 It was not until 1881 that King Rama V (Chulalongkorn) Chiang Saen was refounded and repopulated with families from Lamphun, Lampang and Chiang Mai.
 To date, only a small part of the old town is inhabited.
 Of the original five city gates, only the Chiang Saen Gate has been restored, through which Route 1016 runs from Mae Chan district down to the banks of the Mekong.